MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/cloud-deployment-network-considerations.md

 - **storageAdapterIPInfo:** This parameter has a dependency with "enableStorageAutoIP" parameter and is always required when storage auto IP parameter is set to false.
 Within the "storageAdapterIPInfo" parameter in your ARM template you will also need to specify the **"ipv4Address"** and **"subnetMask"** parameters for each node and network adapter with your own IPs and subnet mask.
 - **vlanId:** As described above in the table, this parameter will use the Network ATC default VLANs if you don't need to change them.
 However, if those default VLANs does not work in your network you can specify your own VLAN IDs for each of your storage networks.

-The following ARM template includes an example of a two nodes HCI cluster with network switch for storage, where storage IPs are customized [2 Nodes deployment with custom storage IPs](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.azurestackhci/create-cluster-2-node-switched-custom-storageip/azuredeploy.parameters.json)
+The following ARM template includes an example of a two nodes Azure Local cluster with network switch for storage, where storage IPs are customized [2 Nodes deployment with custom storage IPs](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.azurestackhci/create-cluster-2-node-switched-custom-storageip/azuredeploy.parameters.json)

 ### Node and cluster IP assignment